OpenManufacturingPlatform/iotcon-opc-ua-connector-dotnet/README.md

 ## Build and Installation

-- Please got the [MQTT Example](/readme-files/MQTTExample.md) to see how to build and run it.
+- Please go the [MQTT Example](/readme-files/MQTTExample.md) to see how to build and run it.
-- Please got the [Kafka Example](/readme-files/KafkaExample.md) to see how to build and run it.
+- Please go the [Kafka Example](/readme-files/KafkaExample.md) to see how to build and run it.